-I understand that due to my occupational exposure to blood or other potentially infectious materials, I may be at risk of acquiring Hepatitis B virus (HBV) infection.
+I understand that due to my occupational exposure to o blood or other potentially infectious materials, I may be at risk of acquiring Hepatitis B virus (HBV) infection.
 I have been given the opportunity to be vaccinated with Hepatitis B vaccine at no charge to me.
 However, I decline Hepatitis B vaccination at this time.
 I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
-In the future, I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with Hepatitis B vaccine, I can receive the vaccination series at no charge to me.
+In the futu acquiring Hepatitis B, a serious disease.
+In the future, I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with Hepatitis B vaccine, I can receive the vaccination series at no charge to m ne.

 Employee

+Employee

 Signature Date

 Supervisor

 Signature Date

+Signature Bate